rusvaplauke/bark-and-buy-api/README.md

 ## How to Run 🏃

-1. Ensure you have Docker and Docker Compose installed on your machine.
+1. Ensure you have Docker Desktop installed on your machine.
 2. Build and run the Docker containers:

     ```bash